aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 #### Bring-your-own TypeScript version

-One of the main rationales for this change is to enable the use of new TypeScript releases without forcing the enitre package ecosystem to make the change at the same time (due to language-breaking changes).
+One of the main rationales for this change is to enable the use of new TypeScript releases without forcing the entire package ecosystem to make the change at the same time (due to language-breaking changes).

 An option to address this would be to allow customers to "bring their own"